 Breville BES870XL Barista Express Espresso Machine

-This is one of our all-time favorite espresso machines.
-It’s obviously a semi-automatic, but it features a lot of programmable options that give it the luxurious feel of a super-auto.
+Breville’s Barista Express is one of our all-time favorite espresso machines.
+It’s a semi-automatic brewer, but it has several programmable features that give it the luxurious feel of a super-auto.

 - Built-in grinders

 - Standard super-automatic operation (In other words, press a button, get a hot drink; it’s as simple as that.)